 Similarities Between Norse Gods and Greeks Gods

-Even though they were worshiped centuries, if not millennia ago, Norse and Greek gods are familiar, and in some cases, borderline celebrity-like characters in modern mainstream culture and media.
+Even though they were worshiped centuries, if not millennia ago, Norse and Greek gods are familiar and, in some cases, borderline celebrity-like characters in modern mainstream culture and media.

 As evidenced by popular books, movies, and television series, these larger-than-life figures are as well-known and revered today as they were during their heyday over a thousand years ago.

-Though their origins are as distinct as the ancient civilizations from which they sprouted, Norse gods and Greek gods have several key attributes in common.
+Though their origins are as distinct as the ancient civilizations from which they sprouted, Norse and Greek gods have several key attributes in common.
 (Also see 10 Goddesses In Norse Mythology That You Need to Know)

 Differences Between Norse Gods and Greek Gods

-While there are significant parallels to be drawn between Norse gods and their Greek counterparts, there are also fundamental differences between these deities, starting with their own mortality.
+While there are significant parallels to be drawn between Norse gods and their Greek counterparts, there are also fundamental differences between these deities, starting with their mortality.

 Norse Gods are not Immortal

-The fact that, like the humans they created, Norse gods would someday have to face their own mortality seems contrary to the very notion of attaining god status.
+The fact that, like the humans they created, Norse gods would someday have to face their mortality seems contrary to the very notion of attaining god status.

 Still, it reflects the harshness and difficulty that the people of Scandinavia faced in their everyday lives during the Viking Age.

-The death toll among Norse gods during Ragnarok is devastating, with but a few survivors to usher in a new beginning from the ashes and rubble that remain.
-Among those who will perish are the most venerated and revered of Norse deities [6]:
+The death toll among Norse gods during Ragnarok is devastating, with but a few survivors to usher in a new beginning from the remaining ashes and rubble.

 - Odin – will be swallowed by the mighty wolf Fenrir